mozilla/activate.mozilla.community/_pages/es/experiments/test-pilot.md

 ## Extra

 Feel like doing more for Test Pilot?

-* The [Test Pilot Add-on:](https://github.com/mozilla/testpilot/) is open for coding contributions
+* Contributors are welcome to check out [our github repo](https://github.com/mozilla/testpilot/)
-    * Here is a list of [good first bugs](https://github.com/mozilla/testpilot/issues?q=is%3Aopen+is%3Aissue+label%3Agood-first-bug)
+* Here’s a [list of good first bugs](https://github.com/mozilla/testpilot/issues?q=is%3Aopen+is%3Aissue+label%3Agood-first-bug) if you would like to dive in
+* The [Test Pilot Wiki](https://wiki.mozilla.org/Test_Pilot) has lots of information about public meetings, communication and the Test Pilot roadmap